lucianoiam/dawscript/README.md

 Debug Environment
 -----------------
 Debugging while running on a DAW can be a tedious process, so dawscript can also run stand-alone when started from a terminal.
-In this case, a JACK server is required to provide MIDI input, and calls to the DAW APIs target a mock implementation that prints to stdout.
+In this case a JACK server is required to provide MIDI input, and calls to the DAW APIs target a mock implementation that prints to stdout.
 MIDI implementation is planned to be replaced by RtMidi so no additional software is required.

+The example `console` implements a [RPyC](https://github.com/tomerfiliba-org/rpyc) REPL console that connects to the host from a script running on a separate process, for example started from a terminal.

 Related Tools
 -------------